abestshef/abestshef.github.io/people.md

 My current research interests focus on population and ecological dynamics of infectious disease systems.
 In particular, I will be working on the evolutionary modelling of host-parasite associations, concentrating on the coevolution of hosts and their parasites which infect them.
 Factors I will take into account are, but not limited to, spatial structure, and various trade-offs that arise as a result of the host developing costly resistive strategies against invading parasites.After completing my undergraduate and masters studies in Mathematics at the University of Manchester, I am very happy to join the University of Sheffield, and this great research group.

+## Charly Pain
+**PhD student** *Co-supervised by Ellie Harrison (Biosciences)*

+*Rhizobia-legume symbiosis and phage-bacteria co-evolution*

+## Jack Woodruff
+**PhD student**

+*The impacts of spatial structure on the ecology and evolution of infectious disease*

 ## Former students

+### Prerna Singh - PhD Student (2019 - 2023)
+*Modelling the resistance of bacteria through bet-hedging strategies*

+Next step: Postdoctoral research position at Princeton University.

 ### Laminu Idris - PhD Student (2017 - 2022)
 *Modelling the resistance of bacteria through bet-hedging strategies*

-Next step: University teaching post
+Next step: University teaching post.

 ### Charlotte Ward - PhD Student (2017 - 2020)
 *The impact of seasonality on disease dynamics*

-Next step: Research ecologist at British Trust for Ornithology
+Next step: Research ecologist at British Trust for Ornithology.

 ### Caterina Vitale - PhD Student (2016 - 2020)
 *The ecology and evolution of host tolerance to disease*

-Next step: Graduate job at international consultancy firm
+Next step: Graduate job at international consultancy firm.

 ### Charlotte Ferris - PhD Student (2015 - 2019)
 *The evolution of host defence in variable environments*